tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 ## PHP token provider endpoint example

 This example uses the [Firebase JWT library](https://github.com/firebase/php-jwt) provided through the Composer dependency manager.
-The private key should be the private key that was generated through your Tiny Account.
+The private key should be the private key that was generated through your {{site.accountpage}}.

 ### jwt.php ###